Wireless for Machine Learning: Primer

+Except for the noise term, this corresponds to the desired function.
+Considering that the signal strength is the sum of $K$ signals, while the noise $v$ is the same as if a single device transmitted, $r$ is generally a good estimator for the desired sum.
+While this simple description illustrates the basic idea of \ac{CoMAC}, there are several simplifying assumptions that must be dealt with in practice.
+We discuss these next.

-To invert the channel in Eq.~\eqref{eq:preequalizedsum}, the user device needs the \ac{CSI} of $h_k$, which cannot be estimated at the device.
-A naive solution would be to let the server estimate $h_k$ by having the mobile devices transmit individual preamble signals in the uplink direction, and then feedback the \ac{CSI} to the mobile devices.
-However, the transmission of these preambles would require orthogonal radio resource allocation of the uplink signals, negating the benefits of over-the-air computation.
+\emph{1.1) Channel State Information}\\ To pre-equalize the channel in Eq.~\eqref{eq:preequalizedsum}, the user device must know the \ac{CSI} of $h_k$, which cannot be estimated at the device directly.
+If classical channel estimation was employed at device $k$, the estimated value would be $g_k$ in the downlink direction.
+A naive solution to this problem is to let the server estimate $h_k$ by having the mobile devices transmit individual preamble signals in the uplink direction, and then feedback the \ac{CSI} to the mobile devices.
+However, the transmission of these preambles would require orthogonal transmission of the uplink signals, negating the benefits of over-the-air computation.

-A solution to the \ac{CSI} acquisition problem is presented in the CompAir protocol using channel reciprocity~\cite{abari2016over}, in which the underlying claim is that forward and reverse channels are always the same up to a constant multiplier due to differences in hardware between the transmit and receive chains.
-By introducing a calibration stage in which the up and downlink channel is measured for each sensor device k, this constant multiplier can be found as $C_k = h_k(0)/g_k(0)$, where $h_k(0)$ and $g_k(0)$ are the uplink and downlink channel at time 0, respectively.
-Since the multiplier remains constant, subsequent communication rounds can calculate the uplink channel using the downlink \ac{CSI} measured with the broadcast from the server as $h_k(t)=C_kg_k(t)$.
+Instead, \cite{abari2016over} presents a solution based on channel reciprocity.
+The underlying claim is that forward and reverse channels are the same up to a constant multiplier due to differences in hardware between the transmit and receive chains.
+By introducing a calibration stage in which the up- and downlink channels are measured for each sensor device $k$, this constant multiplier can be found as $c_k = h_k(0)/g_k(0)$, where $h_k(0)$ and $g_k(0)$ are the uplink and downlink channels at time 0, respectively.
+Since the multiplier remains constant, subsequent communication rounds can calculate the uplink channel using the downlink \ac{CSI} measured with the broadcast from the server as $h_k(t)=c_kg_k(t)$.
 However, this solution was only tested for stationary nodes.
-For more challenging scenarios, other solutions have been proposed~\cite{dong2020blind,zhu2018over,jiang2019over}.
+For dynamic scenarios, such as cellular and vehicular communications, other solutions have been proposed~\cite{dong2020blind,zhu2018over,jiang2019over}.
+In the interest of brevity, we refrain from discussing these other methods here, but blind over-the-air computation is discussed in Section \ref{sec:mimo}.
+Note that this calibration stage is not required in traditional digital communications since the channel can be equalized at the receiver, so the transmitters do not require knowledge of $h_k$.